agpiermarini/quantified-self-django/readme.md

 Fork the [repository](https://github.com/agpiermarini/quantified-self-django) if you would like to contribute to this project.
 Pull requests will be considered in kind, but please note that contributions must adhere to a test-driven, rebase workflow.

-This project uses the RSpec test framework.
+This project uses Django's built-in test framework.
 Run tests using the standard `$ python3.7 manage.py test` command.

 #### Current Contributors